VLBiMan: Vision-Language Anchored One-Shot Demonstration Enables Generalizable Bimanual Robotic Manipulation: More Implementation Details of VLBiMan

 \subsection{Image Moments based Orientation Estimation}

 In the Vision-Language Anchored Adaptation pipeline of VLBiMan, our method requires extracting the principal axis and determining the orientation of direction-sensitive objects.
 This includes the marker pen in the \texttt{plugpen} and \texttt{inserting} tasks, the spoon in the \texttt{reorient} and \texttt{tool-use spoon} tasks, as well as the horizontally placed bottle in the \texttt{reorient+unscrew} task.
-As shown in Alg.~\ref{algA}, we adopt an object principal axis extraction algorithm based on image moments theory \cite{chaumette2004image, kotoulas2007accurate}.
+As shown in Algorithm~\ref{algA}, we adopt an object principal axis extraction algorithm based on image moments theory \cite{chaumette2004image, kotoulas2007accurate}.
 Since this algorithm relies primarily on the 2D segmentation mask of object and does not require any deep networks, its computational overhead is minimal and can be considered negligible in practice.

 In general, the proposed algorithm estimates the orientation angle of an object from its 2D binary mask through a hierarchical analysis of geometric properties.
 First, the object's contour is extracted, and its centroid is computed using image moments.
 A covariance matrix derived from second-order central moments is then diagonalized to identify the principal axis direction via eigen decomposition.
 To resolve directional ambiguity inherent to eigenvectors, contour points are projected onto the principal axis to locate two extreme endpoints.
 The front endpoint is determined by comparing local perpendicular widths around these endpoints, leveraging the observation that structural asymmetry often manifests as width variation.
 Finally, the principal axis direction is reoriented to align with the front endpoint, and the orientation angle is calculated as the arctangent of the adjusted axis vector, ensuring a continuous 0$^{\circ}$–360$^{\circ}$ representation.
 This approach robustly handles directional ambiguity while maintaining computational efficiency through moment-based feature extraction.
+For more details on which objects in which tasks require the orientation estimation algorithm, please refer to Tab.~\ref{tabNew} (see the last row).